 for Applied Psychophysiology since 1976.
 (Former Assistant Director Christopher Zerr is shown with his Order of Omega Leadership Award.)

-I have trained professionals in biofeedback in Eindhoven, Hong Kong, Munich, Rome, and Venice with colleagues Donald Moss and Erik Peper.
+I have trained professionals in biofeedback and HRV biofeedback in Aveiro (Portugal), Canberra (Australia), Cardiff, Eindhoven, Hong Kong, Johannesburg, Munich, Rome, and Venice with colleagues Donald Moss and Erik Peper.
 (Truman graduate Aaron Truitt attended the Biofeedback Foundation of Europe meeting with me and Christopher Wally in Rome.)

-I serve as Chair of the Biofeedback Certification International Alliance (BCIA), which certifies professionals in 32 countries.
+I have served as Chair and Treasurer of the Biofeedback Certification International Alliance (BCIA), which certifies

-I am Treasurer and Continuing Education Chair for the Association for Applied Psychophysiology and Biofeedback (AAPB), associate editor for the journal Applied Psychophysiology and Biofeedback, and contributing editor for Biofeedback magazine.
+I am Treasurer and President-Elect for the Association for Applied Psychophysiology and Biofeedback (AAPB), associate editor of the journal Applied Psychophysiology and Biofeedback, and contributing editor for Biofeedback magazine.